-The most common injury in football is a hamstring strain.
+The most common injury in football is a hamstring strain and injured players often return to the field prematurely, resulting in repeated injury that causes them to miss even more playing time.
 In an effort to reduce the occurrence of these injuries, players often perform glute-hamstring exercises to strengthen the muscle.
-These exercises also play a role in determining when a recovering athlete is ready to go back onto the field.
+These exercises play a key role in strength and conditioning and are also used to evaluate when a player is ready to go back onto the field.
 Our work focused on providing both players and coaches a way to view the force exerted by the hamstrings during one glute ham raise.
 While existing products for force collection are used, such as the Nordbord, this device can only be used for the Nordic Curl exercise, which is a high strain movement that can be difficult for both athletes returning from injury and athletes of a higher mass.
-On the other hand, the Glute-Ham Developer machine allows for more user modification of the exercise.
-For this reason, our work aims to integrate force collecting capabilities into the adaptable GHD.
+On the other hand, the Glute-Ham Developer machine allows for user modification of the exercise.
+For this reason, our work aims to integrate force collecting capabilities and motion adaptability into a new diagnostic tool.